+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
 Do not take any other medicines orally (by mouth) at the same time as taking Alendronic Acid 70mg Tablets.
 You should leave at least 30 minutes between your dose of Alendronic Acid 70mg Tablets and any other oral medicines.
 It is important that you follow all of the advice given in section 3 - ‘How to take Alendronic Acid 70mg Tablets.

 You should speak to your Doctor before you take Alendronic Acid 70mg Tablets if you are currently taking a non-steroidal anti-inflammatory drug (NSAID).

-Taking Alendronic Acid 70mg Tablets with food and drink
+Alendronic Acid 70mg Tablets with food and drink

 These tablets must be taken on an empty stomach as food and drink can greatly reduce the effectiveness of the medicine.
 You must take the tablets with a full glass of plain water at least 30 minutes before any other food or drink.
 It is important that you follow all of the advice given in section 3 - ‘How to take Alendronic Acid 70mg Tablets.’